 To draw a rough sketch of exaggerated scenario of how these two technologies (AI & FinTech) may interact with us in the future and what warrants the, perhaps perplexing, 2 super powers.
 AI’s Control systems are widely used.
 They govern how a simple thermostat adapts to a target temperature.

 Consumers will be willing to pay for convenience and pay for fast delivery also internationally for all global players.
-Banks have seen the greatest disruption so far in money transfers — sending money from person to person, either domestically or internationally.
+Banks have seen the greatest disruption so far in money transfers (derived from Digital-Payments)— sending money from person to person, either domestically or internationally.

 The change in this segment is so huge which cant be absorbed alone by one type of business entity.
 Payments gateway and solution service companies experimenting with customised solutions rather than giving one-size-fits-all (Like a master one master key for all holes) product solutions to merchants.